AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 > * Words in `UPPER_CASE` are the parameters you must supply when entering the command.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
 >
-> * All parameters **except for `NAME`** are optional.<br>
-> e.g. You can add a contact with only name, year, and major using `add n/John Doe y/2 m/Computer Science`
->
 > * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
 >
 > * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
 >
-> * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
->
-> * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+> * ⚠️ If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 ### Adding a person: `add`

 Adds a person to NUSMates.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR h/HOUSING l/NUSMODS_LINK [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR h/HOUSING l/NUSMODS_LINK t/TAG…​`

-Notes:
+* All parameters **except for `NAME`** are optional.<br>
+e.g. You can add a contact with only name, year, and major using `add n/John Doe y/2 m/Computer Science`<br>
-- A person can have any number of **tags**, including none.
+* A person can have any number of **tags**, including none.<br>
-- `LINK` refers to the student's NUSMODS course schedule original link.
+* `LINK` refers to the student's NUSMODS course schedule original link.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com y/2 m/Computer Science  h/UTown Residence l/https://nusmods.com/timetable/sem-2/share?CS2103T=LEC:G12`